incrediblecrab/apple-os-documentation/documentation/StoreKit.md

 - **SKOverlay** - A class that displays an overlay you can use to recommend another app or an App Clip's corresponding full app.

 ### Background assets extension
-- **StoreDownloaderExtension** - An app extension that uses the system implementation to schedule Apple-hosted asset-pack downloads automatically. *(Beta)*
+- **StoreDownloaderExtension** - An app extension that uses the system implementation to schedule Apple-hosted asset-pack downloads automatically.
 ### Payment method binding
 - **PaymentMethodBinding** - A binding that makes payment methods available in apps for an Apple ID.